-■ Each of the features that were found has a score greater than the Accept property setting.
-If this is the case, simply adjust your Confusion property value up higher to force the best feature to always be found rather that allowing other features to be returned because they meet the Accept threshold.
+1. Each of the features that were found has a score greater than the Accept property setting.

+In this case, simply adjust your Confusion property value up higher to force the best feature to always be found rather that allowing other features to be returned because they meet the Accept threshold.
 You may also want to adjust the Accept property setting.

-- Each of the features are very close in score.
-If this is the case, then you will need to do something to differentiate between the feature which you are primarily interested in such as: - Readjust the search window so that the features which are randomly returning as the found feature are not contained inside. - Teach the Model again for the feature which you are most interested in. - Adjust the lighting for your application so that the feature which you are most interested in gets a much higher score than the other features which are currently fooling the system. - For details on using multiple results, refer to the section Working with Multiple Results from a Single Object.
+Each of the features is very close in score.
+In this case, then you will need to do something to differentiate between the feature which you are primarily interested in such as:

+- Readjust the search window so that the features which are randomly returning as the found feature are not contained inside. - Teach the Model again for the feature which you are most interested in.

+- Adjust the lighting for your application so that the feature which you are most interested in gets a much higher score than the other features which are currently fooling the system.

+For details on using multiple results, refer to the section 6.2.24 Working with Multiple Results from a Single Object.